IntersectMBO/cardano-node/doc/stake-pool-operations/register_key.md

 # Register stake address in the blockchain

-Before, we created our payment keys and address, which allow us to control our funds; we also created our stake keys and stake address, which allow us to participate in the protocol by delegating our stake or by creating a stake pool.

-We need to _register_ our __stake key__ in the blockchain.
-To achieve this, we:
+Stake address needs to be registered in the blockchain to be useful.
+Registering keys requires:

-* Create a registration certificate
+* Create a registration certificate.
-* Determine the Time-to-Live (TTL)
-* Calculate the fees and deposit
-* Submit the certificate to the blockchain with a transaction
+* Submit the certificate to the blockchain with a transaction.

 ### Create a _registration certificate_: